What majors and minors are offered?

 Does the department have any direct interaction with the community?

 Expanding the realm of students’ experiences beyond the limits imposed by their own life span and mobility is the focus of the History program.
 Faculty members are committed to developing a historical consciousness among our students.
-Geography faculty members help students analyze complex situations, events, as well as trends, and draw logical inferences from them.
+Geography faculty members help students develop skills in spatial reasoning, analyzing complex situations, and trends, and drawing logical inferences from these analyses.

 Other recent graduates of our programs are pursuing law degrees at the following law schools - University of Nebraska-Lincoln, University of Missouri-Kansas City, and University of Oregon.